sbb-design-systems/lyne-components/src/components/sbb-time-input/readme.md

 The `sbb-time-input` is a component that displays the typed value as a formatted time (HH:mm).

-If the typed value is not numeric, the input is emptied.
-If it's numeric, possibly with a separator char like `.`, `:`, `,` or `-`, the component automatically format it (see the "Format example" paragraph).
+The component allows the insertion of up to 4 numbers, possibly with a separator char like `.`, `:`, `,` or `-`, then automatically formats the value as time and displays it (see the "Format example" paragraph).
-The `sbb-time-input` also verifies the validity of the entered time; if the value is not real (e.g. 12:61 or 25:30) the component does not update the `value` but keeps the typed one, and empties the `valueAsDate` property.

 The initial value can be set using the `value` property (string) or the `valueAsDate` property (Date).
 When the input changes, if it is valid, the component updates the `value`, while `valueAsDate` is changed this way: the start date is set to 01.01.1970, 00:00:00 UTC, then the typed hours and minuted are added, e.g.: with a value of `12:34`, the `valueAsDate` will be 01.01.1970, 12:34:00 UTC.
+If the value is invalid because not real (e.g. 12:61 or 25:30), the component does not format the `value`, and empties the `valueAsDate` property.

 It is possible to display the component in disabled or readonly state by using the self-named properties.
 The component can be used within a `<sbb-form-field>` component, and it has a `required` property,